mindscan-de/FuriousIron-Indexer/README.md

 * Maybe later
   * It will construct a forward index of the inverse index
   * It will also construct an inverse index of the last said forward index (search term completion)

+* Comments and Code should be different tri-gram indexes / inverse-tri-gram indexes
+* Because code should be ranked more higher than comments or commented code
+* index code only, index full text

 All data will be stored into simple files instead of a database.
 Because I like do defer unnecessary architectural decisions as long as they do not need attention.
 Please do not expect any more writing or write-ups at the moment, nor me to provide a full architecture.
 This is simply an undeveloped idea.

 That said, please remember this is a private educational project.

+# Nice to have

+* Classifier should classify whether a java file named XYZ is a declaration of an interface XYZ
+* Classifier using machine learning
+* Classifier using AST parsing
+* Encode the whole text or methods or classes into vectors and use encoded search vectors to calculate similarity with methods of machine learning
+* rank with machine learning - training with monte carlo simulation
+* collect statistics of requests and good answers -  training of ML model for ranking / or something like PCA

 # License